padmajanalam/Advanced-JS-Concepts/ES6-Javascript.md

 ```
 ### MAP ###

+arr.map() function creates a new array with the results of called function for every array element.

 The map() method creates a `new array` with the results of calling a provided function on every element in the calling array.
 make sure return the array in Map method.

 ```
 var numbers = [1,2,3,4,5];
 var doubleValue = numbers.map(function(number){